$751,516Average Value$589Average Price per Sq Ft24Homes For Sale

 an experienced agent in this area.

 On average, homes in San Fernando, CA sell after 38 days on the market compared to the national average of 53 days.
-The median sale price for homes in San Fernando, CA over the last 12 months is $720,000, consistent with the median home sale price over the previous 12 months.
+The median sale price for homes in San Fernando, CA over the last 12 months is $725,000, up 2% from the median home sale price over the previous 12 months.

-((No Showings till November 1st.
-2025,)) Welcome to the historic and visionary City of San Fernando!
+Welcome to one of the most Beautiful Home in the historic and visionary City of San Fernando!
 Nestled on a peaceful, tree-lined street, this beautifully maintained classic home showcases true pride of ownership.
 Featuring 2 spacious bedrooms, 2 bathrooms, a traditional kitchen, and a welcoming living room with a cozy fireplace.
-A large den offers flexible space for a home office, guest
+A large den offers flexible space for a home office, guest room, or

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.